openqda/user-docs/docs/projects/manage.md

 In this case you will not be able to navigate to preparation, coding or analysis and you will have to select an existing project [or create a new one](./create.md).

+Click on a project entry to select it as the current project, which in turn opens the project management views in the right panel.

 ## Overview
 This is the default for a selected project.